Azure-Samples/ms-identity-b2c-javascript-spa/README.md

 > :information_source: If you would like to use **VS Code Azure Tools** extension for deployment, [watch the tutorial](https://docs.microsoft.com/azure/developer/javascript/tutorial-vscode-static-website-node-01) offered by Microsoft Docs.

-### Build and upload the `ms-identity-b2c-javascript-callapi` to an Azure Storage blob
+#### Build and upload the `ms-identity-b2c-javascript-callapi` to an Azure Storage blob

 Build your project to get a distributable files folder, where your built `html`, `css` and `javascript` files will be generated.
 Then follow the steps below:

+> :warning: When uploading, make sure you upload the contents of your distributable files folder and **not** the entire folder itself.

 1. Sign in to the [Azure portal](https://portal.azure.com).
 1. Locate your storage account and display the account overview.